Use Matrices To Solve The System Of Equations

 • 2 - 3 = -1 => -1 = -1 (True)

 Graphical representation also helps understand systems of equations.
 Each linear equation can be represented as a straight line on a graph.
 The solution to the system is the point where the lines intersect, representing the (x, y) coordinates that satisfy both equations.
-When the lines are parallel, there is no solution, meaning the system is inconsistent.
+Consider this: when the lines are parallel, there is no solution, meaning the system is inconsistent.
 If the lines overlap, there are infinitely many solutions, indicating the equations are dependent.

 Representing Systems of Equations with Matrices